davisjam/davisjam.github.io/_pages/research.md

 In our regex investigations, we have measured the difficulties that practitioners experience, and guided programming language designers toward regex engines that reflect the needs of practitioners.

+*Here are some of the questions we have explored*:

-1. How widespread of a problem is Regex Denial of Service? ([ESEC/FSE'18](/files/publications/DavisCoghlanServantLee-EcosystemREDOS-ESECFSE18.pdf)).
+1. How widespread of a problem is Regex Denial of Service? ([ESEC/FSE'18](/files/publications/DavisCoghlanServantLee-EcosystemREDOS-ESECFSE18.pdf), [ICSE'22](/files/publications/BarlasDuDavis-WebREDOS-ICSE22.pdf)).
-2. How portable are regexes? ([ESEC/FSE'19](/files/publications/DavisMichaelCoghlanServantLee-LinguaFranca-ESECFSE19.pdf))
-3. How hard are regexes to work with? ([ASE'19](/files/publications/MichaelDonohueDavisLeeServant-RegexesAreHard-ASE19.pdf))
+3. How hard are regexes to work with? ([ESEC/FSE'19](/files/publications/DavisMichaelCoghlanServantLee-LinguaFranca-ESECFSE19.pdf), [ASE'19](/files/publications/MichaelDonohueDavisLeeServant-RegexesAreHard-ASE19.pdf))
 4. How generalizable is regex research? ([ASE'19](/files/publications/DavisMoyerKazerouniLee-RegexGeneralizability-ASE19.pdf))
-5. How can we address Regex Denial of Service in a backwards-compatible way? ([IEEE S&P'21](/files/publications/DavisServantLee-SelectiveMemo-IEEE-SP21.pdf))
+5. How might we address Regex Denial of Service? ([IEEE S&P'21](/files/publications/DavisServantLee-SelectiveMemo-IEEE-SP21.pdf), [IEEE S&P'23](/files/publications/HassanAamirLeeDavisServant-ReDoSUsability-SP23.pdf))
-6. Does sharing valid input formats with clients expose web services to Regex Denial of Service? ([ICSE'22](/files/publications/BarlasDuDavis-WebREDOS-ICSE22.pdf))

 This work is supported by NSF [SaTC-2135156](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2135156).

-### 2. Software engineering for data-centric computing (SE4ML)
+### Software engineering for data-centric computing (SE4ML, pre-trained models)

-Complex computing systems increasingly rely on components derived from data-centric computing, variously referred to as "machine learning" and "data science".
-These techniques have been adopted across most enterprise businesses.
+Complex computing systems incorporate machine learning models -- data-centric computing components that predict the future based on the past (e.g. data science, ML, deep learning).
-These techniques include the development of machine learning models, and the use of analysis pipelines to automatically and repeatedly process batches of data.
+Correct machine learning models requires the development of the models themselves, and the use of analysis pipelines to automatically and repeatedly process batches of data.
-Correctly engineering these models, and reproducing and extending analysis pipelines, are critical aspects of modern computing.
+Engineering these models is a critical aspect of modern computing.

-The implications are broad, including business success and national defense.
+Some problems in this domain are traditional, e.g. documenting one's code, promoting modularity, and porting concepts from one programming language (or ML framework) to another.
+Other problems are new, e.g. understanding the nature of software re-use in this context (pre-trained models).

 *Here are some of the questions we have explored*:

 1. How might provenance be applied to assist data scientists? ([VLDB'20](/files/publications/RupprechtDavisArnoldGurBhagwat-Ursprung-VLDB20.pdf), [SIGMOD'19 demo](/files/publications/RupprechtDavisetal-SIGMOD-Demo-19.pdf))
-2. What should high-quality machine learning software look like? ([CSE'20 poster](), [arXiv'21 report](https://arxiv.org/abs/2107.00821))
+2. What should high-quality machine learning software look like?
+(CSE'20 poster, [arXiv'21](https://arxiv.org/abs/2107.00821))
-3. What are the challenges and practices for the reuse of machine learning models? ([ESEC/FSE-IVR'22](/files/publications/MontesPeerapatanapokinSchultzGuoJiangDavis-ModelZoo-FSE22IVR.pdf), [ICSE'23](/files/publications/JiangSynovicHyattSchorlemmerSethiLuThiruvathukalDavis-ICSE23-PTMReuseInHuggingFace.pdf))
+3. What are the challenges and practices for the reuse of machine learning models? ([ESEC/FSE-IVR'22](/files/publications/MontesPeerapatanapokinSchultzGuoJiangDavis-ModelZoo-FSE22IVR.pdf), [ICSE'23](/files/publications/JiangSynovicHyattSchorlemmerSethiLuThiruvathukalDavis-ICSE23-PTMReuseInHuggingFace.pdf), [MSR-Dataset'23](https://arxiv.org/abs/2303.08934))

 This research is supported financially by Google, Cisco, and NSF [OAC-2107230](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2107230).

-### 3. Software engineering in cyber-physical systems
+### Software engineering in cyber-physical systems (IoT)

+Software influences the physical world one way or another.
+Unlike traditional business software, in which physical-world effects are mediated by humans, Internet of Things (IoT) systems allow software to directly interact with the physical world through interconnected devices.

+Embedded systems are some of the oldest computing systems (e.g. avionics), and there are well established engineering methods to reduce catastrophic failure.
+However, these methods are not being applied in many safety-sensitive contexts such as medical devices.

 *Here are some of the questions we have explored*:

 1. How do software engineers think about machine learning and cybersecurity for IoT products? ([SERP4IOT'22](/files/publications/GopalakrishnaAnandayuvarajDettiBlandRahamanDavis-SWEngSecurityMLOnIoT.pdf))
 2. What are the characteristics of failures in IoT systems? ([ASE-NIER'22](/files/publications/AnandayuvarajDavis-RecurringFailuresInIoT-ASE22NIER.pdf))
 3. Are software engineering researchers consistent and coherent in their analysis of failures? ([ESEC/FSE-IVR'22](/files/publications/AmusuoSharmaRaoVincentDavis-SoftwareFailureAnalysis-FSE22IVR.pdf))
+4. How do engineering students respond to lessons about failures? ([SERP4IoT'23](/files/publications/AnandayuvarajDavis-RecurringFailuresInIoT-ASE22NIER.pdf))
+5. Can we apply traditional program analyses to embedded software applications? ([DSN-Disrupt'23](/files/publications/SrinivasanTanksalkarAmusuoDavisMachiry-Rehosting-DSNDisrupt23.pdf), [LCTES-WIP'23](/files/publications/ShenDavisMachiry-NCMAs-LCTES23.pdf)).
+6. How do we achieve good performance in resource-constrained environments? ([HotMobile'22](/files/publications/VeselskyWestAhlgrenGoelJiangLeeKimDavisThiruvathukalKlingensmith-V2VTrust-HotMobile.pdf), [ISLPED'21](/files/publications/GoelTungHuWangDavisThiruvathukalLu-HNN-ISLPED21.pdf), [ASP-DAC'22](/files/publications/GoelTungHuThiruvathukalDavisLu-ASPDAC2022.pdf), [ISLPED'22](/files/publications/GoelTungEliopoulosHuThiruvathukalDavisLu-DAGHNNs-ISLPED2022.pdf), [Computer'23](TODO)).

 This research is supported financially by Cisco and Rolls Royce.

-### 4. Software supply chains
+### Software supply chains

 *Here are some of the questions we have explored*:

 1. What are general principles of secure software supply chains? ([SCORED'22](/files/publications/OkaforSchorlemmerTorresAriasDavis-SOKSecureSupplyChainProperties-SCORED22.pdf))
 2. What are the characteristics of software supply chains in machine learning? ([SCORED'22](/files/publications/JiangSynovicSethiIndarapuHyattSchorlemmerThiruvathukal-PTMSupplyChain-SCORED22.pdf))

+Some papers from other areas (notably my work on pre-trained models) also fall into this category.

 This research is supported financially by Cisco and NSF [POSE-22297403](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2229703&HistoricalAwards=false).

 ## About the Duality Lab

-Computing systems will transform the human experience during this century, for individuals (I sure like my robotic vacuum) and for society (Can computer vision safely support policing and national defense?).
-Achieving this transformation requires high-quality software.
-This is an increasingly-difficult challenge as computing systems become more complex.

-### Vision
+### Overview

 *The vision of the Duality Lab is to improve the quality of complex computing systems.*

 We believe that computing systems will eventually mediate many human interactions with other humans and with the surrounding world.
 We therefore seek to improve the human experience by improving the quality of computing systems.
-Three factors are foundational to our success:
+Two factors are foundational to our success:

 1. Our **diverse team** helps us understand the ways that computing systems are used and perceived by many kinds of humans.
 Computing systems will touch all of humanity, and so all of humanity is needed to develop them.
-2. Our **data-driven** approach grounds our work in real-world computing systems, ensuring that our findings and proposals impact the quality of computing systems in the here-and-now, not in the what-might-be.
+2. Our **data-driven and systems** approach grounds our work in real-world computing systems, ensuring that our findings and proposals impact the quality of computing systems in the here-and-now, not in the what-might-be.
-3. Our **readiness to re-imagine** enables us to propose, design, and implement new paradigms.

 In order to improve the quality of software-intensive computing systems, we take a scientific engineering approach.
-   - We empirically study engineering failures in order to drive the development of tools and systems that reflect practitioners' needs and address their misconceptions.
+   - We empirically study engineering failures to drive the development of tools and systems that reflect practitioners' needs and address their misconceptions.
    - We blend techniques from software engineering, systems, and security in order to understand, measure, and ameliorate the issues that computing practitioners face.
    - We apply methodologies appropriate to the task at hand: static and dynamic program analysis, pattern recognition and machine learning, algorithm development, and plenty of system building and hacking.